 - Updated March 22, 2022: Added My Hero Academia Season 6 anime key visual.

 - Updated December 19, 2021: Added My Hero Academia Season 6 trailer.

 - Updated December 16, 2021: My Hero Academi Season 6 release date time frame confirmed!

 - Updated November 21, 2021: Added My Hero Academia Season 6 anime key visual.

 This article provides everything that is known about My Hero Academia Season 6 (Boku no Hero Academia Season 6) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 FUNimation’s My Hero Academia Season 6 English dub release date

-FUNimation’s My Hero Academia Season 6 English dub release date hasn’t been announced yet.
+Crunchyroll and FUNimation’s My Hero Academia Season 6 English dub release date was on October 15, 2022.
 Typically, FUNimation produces the dubbing as a SimulDub that’s released soon after the English subtitles version.

 As an example, the dub for the fifth season started streaming on April 10, 2021, two weeks after the season premiered in Japan.

 Here is the known My Hero Academia dub cast: